BuilderIO/partytown/README.md

 ### Web Workers

-Partytown's philosophy is that the main thead should be dedicated to your code, and any scripts that are not required to be in the [critical path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) should be moved to a web worker.
+Partytown's philosophy is that the main thread should be dedicated to your code, and any scripts that are not required to be in the [critical path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) should be moved to a web worker.
 Main thread performance is, without question, more important than web worker thread performance.
 See the [example page](https://partytown.vercel.app/example/) and [test pages](https://partytown.vercel.app/) for some live demos.

 > If you're looking to run _your_ app within a web worker, we recommend the [WorkerDom](https://github.com/ampproject/worker-dom) project.

 ### Browser Window And DOM Access

-Traditionallly, communicating between the main thread and worker thread _must_ be [asyncrounous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts).
-Meaning that for the two threads to communicated, they cannot use blocking calls.
+Traditionally, communicating between the main thread and worker thread _must_ be [asyncrounous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts).
+Meaning that for the two threads to communicate, they cannot use blocking calls.

 Party town is different.
 It allows code executed from the web worker to access DOM _synchronously_.
 The benefit from this is that third-party scripts can continue to work exactly how they're coded.